cBackup/main/docs/administrators-guide/cds.md

 # Managing installed entities

 Once entry is downloaded it can be removed via corresponding cBackup functions as [device management](devices/#device-management) and [authentication template management](authentication/#authentication-templates).
 For reinstalling entry - see warning above.

+# Isolated system

+If your cBackup appliance doesn't have access to the internet and can't fetch data from [cbackup content repository](https://github.com/cBackup/content), you can manually [download the repository as zip file](https://github.com/cBackup/content/archive/master.zip) and extract it to `/cbackup/modules/cds/content/` folder.
+Of course content update feature won't be available and it will be necessary to reupload data manually every time you need an update.